Sami-gh05/Calculator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit issues and pull requests.
+Would be glad to see your comments.
+Feel free to tell the weaknesses and bugs you would encounter 🪰

 ---